domiyanyue/my_notes/SYCLTutorials/SYCL_hello_world.md

             c_acc[item] = a_acc[item] + b_acc[item];
          });
 ```
+Kernel code is defined as a lambda expression, `parallel_for` here is a API defining the execution model of the kernel, `class VectorAdd` is a templated parameter by design to give the kernel a name.
+You can see we don't have a defin

 SYCL is a royalty-free, cross-platform abstraction layer built on top of OpenCL.
 SYCL language spec is based on mordern C++ (C++11 and beyond).
 This enables codes to be written in a single-source style completely in standard C++.